 Kyaw Wai Yar Soe

-Kyaw Wai Yar Soe is the Associate Director of the DeBoer Fellowship where he supports the Country Director in oversight, leadership, and monitoring of the DeBoer Fellowship.
+Kyaw Wai Yar Soe is the Associate Country Director of the DeBoer Fellowship where he supports the Country Director in oversight, leadership, and monitoring of the DeBoer Fellowship.
 He was attending higher education in the United States when Myanmar began taking transitional steps toward reformation.
 Desiring to be part of the positive change through humanitarian efforts at the community level, Kyaw Wai Yar Soe moved back to Myanmar in 2011.
 He then joined the Norwegian Refugee Council in assisting internally displaced persons and refugees in Kayin State.

 Kyaw Wai Yar Soe was part of the inaugural class of DeBoer Fellows in 2014 and has since joined the DeBoer Fellowship staff full time to advance leadership development and other resources to strengthen Myanmar for the future.